golder78/phase-0-html-lists-lab/README.md

 1. Spread butter on bread and frying pan
 2. Place bread in frying pan and fry
 3. Add cheese on top of bread
-4. Cover with second slice of bread
+4. cover with second slice of bread
 5. Turn over and fry for 2 minutes

 Once you've written an ordered list that displays these 5 steps correctly, run